 Armed with salacious information on both JFK and RFK from Hoover's files, LBJ blackmailed his way onto the 1960 ticket.
 However, RFK hated him and was determined to oust him from the ticket in 1964.

-As is true of most bullies, LBJ was an abject coward on a personal level when faced with true opposition.
-The stories of his cowardice are legion, and every time things seemed to go against him, he reacted by quitting, to be talked out of leaving by his handlers.
+As is true of most bullies, LBJ was an abject coward when faced with genuine opposition.
+The stories of his cowardice are legion, and whenever things seemed to go against him, he reacted by quitting, to be talked out of leaving by his handlers.
 He could order a murder without qualm and direct a psychopath like Mac Wallace to do unspeakable things but lacked the intestinal fortitude to directly confront adversity himself.
 For example, after the 1968 New Hampshire Democratic primary went against him, he responded by quitting.
 No one came to talk him out of leaving this time.